UConsole: Hardware and design

 The uConsole was created with the open-design philosophy.
 The case is available as a 3D model, released under the GPL v3 license, and can be downloaded and recreated for free (such as with a 3D printer).

 The case is made from metal.
 The front plate comes in black or silver, however the back of the device is silver on both variants, with a metal stand attachment to elevate the device when it is on a flat surface.
 Inside, the components are modular, with a ClockworkPi mainboard which takes a compute module (or the CM4 adapter to attach a Raspberry Pi CM4).
-There is an additional module for two rechargable 18650 batteries which power the device, and a single USB-C port which is used to charge but has no data transfer.
+There is an additional module for two rechargeable 18650 batteries which power the device, and a single USB-C port which is used to charge but has no data transfer.
 On the top right, there is space for a single extension board into the mainboard using a 52-pin Mini PCI-E slot, and the case also has space for the stereo speaker.
 The device works with Bluetooth 5.0 and dual-band 802.11ac WiFi, however ClockworkPi also sells an official 4G extension with SIM card slot for mobile and cellular connectivity.

 The keyboard and screen are kept separate, secured underneath the front panel.
-The screen is a 5-inch IPS display with a 1280x720 resolution with output via micro-HDMI, and the keyboard has 74 keys with a backlight (including gamepad-style keys) which use Dome switches.
+The screen is a 5-inch IPS display with a resolution with output via micro-HDMI, and the keyboard has 74 keys with a backlight (including gamepad-style keys) which use Dome switches.
 In addition, there is a mini trackball for control.